jigten/Discovering-Disease-Outbreaks-from-News/README.md

-# Discovering Disease Outbreaks Starting Repository
+# Discovering Disease Outbreaks

-Starter repository for Manning PBC: Discovering and Tracking Disease Outbreaks with Data Science and Python
+Discovering and Tracking Disease Outbreaks with Data Science and Python

 ## Setup